-When the engine starts and the header is not engaged, the HPT will display as shown.
-This is the HEADER DISENGAGED screen (B).
+When the engine starts and the header is not engaged, the HPT will display the header disengaged screen (B).

 - Do NOT operate starter for longer than 15 seconds at a time. - If engine does not start, wait at least 2 minutes before trying again. - If you crank the engine for more than 30 seconds within a 2-minute period, the engine will lock the starter circuit to prevent overheating, and a flashing WTS symbol will illuminate on the HPT display.
-Wait for the WTS symbol to stop flashing before attempting to crank engine again. - If engine still does not start, refer to the following table: 3.2 Engine Start Troubleshooting, page 39.
+Wait for the WTS symbol to stop flashing before attempting to crank engine again. - If engine still does not start, refer to 3.13.1 Engine Start Troubleshooting Tips, page 45.